dailycred/launchy/README.md

 ######Prerequisites

 To make full use of this, you must have installed [git](http://git-scm.com/downloads), [ruby on rails](http://rubyonrails.org/download) (version 3.2, with ruby version 1.9), and the [heroku toolbelt](https://toolbelt.herokuapp.com/) (for deployment).
 You also need a (free) account for [dailycred](https://www.dailycred.com) to handle authentication.

+To use social sign-in, you must first create an application for Facebook, Twitter, and Google.
+You can view instructions and set API keys on your [settings page](https://www.dailycred.com/admin/settings/identity-providers).
 <!--To get started, first [sign up for dailycred](https://www.dailycred.com).
 Make sure you've also created a [facebook application](https://developers.facebook.com/apps) and a (twitter application)[https://dev.twitter.com/apps] so that you can integrate twitter and facebook connect into your application.
 Once you have your API keys ready, head over to your [settings page](https://www.dailycred.com/admin/setup) and add them to your account.
 Once that's all set up, open your terminal and run:-->
 To get started, simply open your terminal and run:

 		git clone git@github.com:hstove/launchy.git

 Open up the newly downloaded 'launchy' folder in your favorite text editor, and open up the file `config/initializers/omniauth.rb`.
 Change the first two lines to use your dailycred API keys, located on your [account page](https://www.dailycred.com/admin/settings).
 Replace the default `YOUR_CLIENT_ID` and `YOUR-CLIENT-SECRET` with your api keys.
 The first two lines should look something like this before you change them:

-	Rails.configuration.DAILYCRED_CLIENT_ID = ENV['dc_id'] || "YOUR-CLIENT-ID"
+		Rails.configuration.DAILYCRED_CLIENT_ID = ENV['launchy_dc_id'] || "YOUR-CLIENT-ID"
-	Rails.configuration.DAILYCRED_SECRET_KEY = ENV['dc_secret'] || "YOUR-CLIENT-SECRET"
+		Rails.configuration.DAILYCRED_SECRET_KEY = ENV['launchy_dc_secret'] || "YOUR-CLIENT-SECRET"

 Finally, run `rails s` and open your browser to <http://localhost:3000>.

 You're all set!
-You have a fully running landing page where users can create real accounts and sign up with facebook and twitter.
+You have a fully running landing page where users can create real accounts and sign up with Facebook, Google, and Twitter.
 This has an advantage over other email-only options in that you can get a better idea of who your users are.
 Also, if you decide to build out a real application, you can keep all the same users who have already signed up for you.

 ###Customization

 ######Background Url

 There are three preset options for the background image. open `app/assets/stylesheets/welcome.css.sass`.
 Around line 8, you should see these lines:

 	  //all photos are Creative Commons attribution license
 	  //:background-image url('/assets/bg2.jpeg') //photo cred: <a href="http://www.flickr.com/photos/62313790@N00/">ilya_ktsn</a>
 	  :background-image url('/assets/bg3.jpeg') //photo cred: <a href="http://www.flickr.com/photos/62313790@N00/">ilya_ktsn</a>
 	  //:background-image url('/assets/bg.jpeg') //photo cred: <a href="http://www.flickr.com/photos/bnsd/">Bengt Nyman</a></p>

 Feel free to comment out one line and un-comment another to play with different background images.
 Be sure to change the photo cred when you do in `app/views/layouts/application.html.erb` because these photos are Creative Commons attribution liscensed, found on [flickr creative commons](http://www.flickr.com/creativecommons/).
 Feel free to find your own!

+To remove the social sign-in buttons, open `app/assets/stylesheets/welcome.css.sass` and uncomment lines 98-103, so that instead of:

+		//
+		  .social-connect
+		    :display none
+		  .email-connect
+		    :float none !important
+		    :margin 0px auto

+It looks like this:

+	  .social-connect
+	    :display none
+	  .email-connect
+	    :float none !important
+	    :margin 0px auto

 ######Text